shini4i/argo-watcher/docs/operations/troubleshooting.md

 The other possibility is that no replica was left to take it over: with a single replica, nothing claims the task until that pod is back.

 **Cause with `STATE_TYPE=in-memory`:** the task lives only in the process that accepted it, so it cannot be handed over at all.
-The row is later reaped by the obsolete-task sweep, which marks `in progress` rows older than an hour as `aborted` — bookkeeping only, so the recorded status can disagree with what really happened.
+The row is later reaped by the obsolete-task sweep, which marks a row `aborted` once it has gone quiet for the task's own rollout window plus an hour (its `TASK_TIMEOUT`, or the server's `DEPLOYMENT_TIMEOUT`) — bookkeeping only, so the recorded status can disagree with what really happened.
 This is expected, and is **not** fixed by tuning the shutdown budget: a graceful shutdown protects the git commit, not the task status.
 Treat the GitOps repository and Argo CD as the record of what happened, or move to Postgres.

 **How to verify**